– Ask Cheryl – Which Traditions Should We Keep for our Second or Third Weddings?

 Hi Susan,

-Thank you for writing.
-When it comes to weddings that are not you or your partner’s first marriage, you may receive conflicting advice.
+You may receive conflicting advice when it comes to weddings that are not your or your partner’s first marriage.
 In today’s world, second and even third marriages are very common.
-The prevailing thought is that you should have any type of wedding that you want, taking into consideration the feelings of others involved.
+The prevailing thought is that you should have any type of wedding you want, considering the feelings of others involved.

 The items you mentioned are traditions and can be included or excluded depending on your preference.
 There are no rules against having these traditions at your second or third wedding.

-Both throwing the garter and tossing the bouquet are completely optional activities, and you can do one without doing the other.
-You can also choose to give your bouquet to someone special, such as the couple married the longest, your maid of honor, sister, or any other special guest.
+Tossing the bouquet or throwing the garter are completely optional activities, and many first-time brides exclude them from their festivities.
+Also, you can do one without doing the other.
+Replace those activities with something else, making your own traditions.
+You can give your bouquet to someone special, such as the couple that has been married the longest, your maid of honor, sister, or any other special guest, creating a great photo op.

-If you are planning to have a wedding cake, I do recommend a traditional “cutting of the cake.”
+If you plan to have a wedding cake, I do recommend a traditional “cutting of the cake.”
 It’s the time-honored signal that it’s okay for guests to say their farewells and depart without appearing rude.
-This mostly applies to elderly guests whom find a long reception too tiring; and there are usually other guests that may prefer an early evening as well.
-If you really don’t want to make cutting the cake part of your festivities, you can choose another way to signal to your guests that it’s OK to say goodnight.
+This mainly applies to older guests who find a long reception too tiring, and there are usually other guests who may prefer an early evening as well.
+If you really don’t want to make cutting the cake part of your festivities, you can choose another way to signal to your guests that it’s okay to say goodnight.
 Making the rounds and thanking your guests for coming might be a good option.

-Just because your event has grown larger than you wanted, you don’t have to change the way you want the wedding and reception to unfold.
-Simply skip any tradition that makes you feel uncomfortable.
+Because your event has grown larger than you wanted, you don’t have to change how you want the wedding and reception to unfold.
+Simply skip any tradition that makes you uncomfortable or isn’t part of your wedding vision.

-Here are few other articles that might help you with your decisions:
+Here are a few other articles that might help you with your decisions:

 Leave a Reply